logrange/linker/README.md

 // FieldType, panic will happen
 Field FieldType `inject:"compName"`

-// Field will be assigned by component with any name "compName", which could be
+// Field will be assigned by component with any name (indicated as ""), which could be
 // assigned to the FieldType.
-If no such component or many match to the type,
+If no such component or many matches to the type,
 // panic will happen.
 Field FieldType `inject:""`